appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 ### Adding a new provider

-Add a new OAuth2 provider to the list of providers in the config file array located in `./app/config/providers.php`.
+Add a new OAuth2 provider to the list of providers in the config file array located inside `./app/config/providers.php`.

 ```php
 Code snippet ...